-(e) Use of estimates
+(d) Use of estimates

 The preparation of consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses for the reporting periods presented.
 Actual results could materially differ from these estimates.
-Significant accounting estimates are susceptible to changes with the acquisition of the information, which include revenue recognition for sales of solar power projects, inputs used to recognize revenue over time, EPC warranties, allowances for doubtful accounts, valuation of deferred tax assets, and recoverability of the carrying value of long-lived assets and project assets.
+Significant accounting estimates are susceptible to changes with the acquisition of the information, which include revenue recognition for sales of solar power projects, inputs used to recognize revenue over time, EPC warranties, allowances for credit losses, valuation of deferred tax assets, and recoverability of the carrying value of long-lived assets and project assets.
+Management bases its estimates and judgments on historical experience and on various other factors that it is believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
+The spread of the COVID-19 pandemic, which the World Health Organization declared a pandemic in 2020, has caused substantial disruptions in the global economy as well as significant volatility in the financial markets, the severity and duration of which remains uncertain.